By Dr. Royal Lee

 The following is a transcription of the original Archives document.
 To view or download the original document, click here.

 The literature in English on clinical nutrition is very limited, both in volume and quality.
 Probably the conservatism of official medical opinion has served to discourage publication of new ideas; further, there is a well-established program in organized medicine to block progress in the dissemination of facts that relate to health-building foods or therapeutic use of natural foods, vitamin, and mineral supplements.
 This pernicious and corrupt misuse of the facilities of medical education has been so effective in creating the idea that nutritional therapy is futile and leans toward quackery that we felt it imperative to clear the slate on this matter by offering, in a special booklet, the proof of this state of affairs.
 (How “Organized Medicine” Is Fighting Vitamins—available on request from the writer, Box 267, Elm Grove, Wisconsin.)

-The intent and purpose of [the medical] organization to steer interest away from nutritional deficiency as a cause of disease are shown by frequent periodic news releases similar to the [following] one, published through Associated Press just as this is being written (November 6, 1948):
+The intent and purpose of organization to steer interest away from nutritional deficiency as a cause of disease are shown by frequent periodic news releases similar to the [following] one, published through Associated Press just as this is being written (November 6, 1948):

 “Doctor Warns of Cold Remedies…As for vitamins only one-tenth of one percent of the people who take them without medical advice get any good from them.
 Most people get enough of the vitamins in their food.”
 (Comment by Dr. Austin Smith, director of the division of therapy and research of the American Medical Association.)